Moustafa Bayoumi

 Moustafa Bayoumi (born 1966) is an American writer, journalist, and professor.
-He is of Egyptian descent.
-He is based in Brooklyn, New York.
+Of Egyptian descent, Bayoumi is based in Brooklyn, New York.
 He is a professor of English at Brooklyn College, City University of New York.

 Biography

 Moustafa Bayoumi was born in Zürich, Switzerland, and raised in Kingston, Ontario, Canada.
 Bayoumi completed his Ph.D. in English and Comparative Literature at Columbia University.

 He is co-editor of The Edward Said Reader (Vintage, 2002), editor of Midnight on the Mavi Marmara: The Attack on the Gaza Freedom Flotilla and How It Changed the Course of the Israeli/Palestine Conflict (first published by OR Books, trade edition by Haymarket Books, 2010) and has published academic essays in publications including Transition, Interventions, the Yale Journal of Criticism, Amerasia, Arab Studies Quarterly, and the Journal of Asian American Studies.